Enterprise AI | | 24 min read

 1. Inventory Current IT Workflows

-2. Identify AI-Ready Use Cases
+2. Identify Use Cases Ready for AI

 3. Clean Up the Knowledge Base

-AI support quality depends heavily on source quality.
+AI support quality depends on source quality.
 Remove outdated articles, merge duplicates, assign content owners, standardize article formats, add metadata, define review cycles, identify gaps from ticket history, mark sensitive content, and verify permissions.

 4. Integrate With the ITSM Platform